deomsh/MKFATIMG.G4B/README.txt

 Switch to set Reserved Sectors (>=32 on FAT32)
 Switch to set Root Directory Entries (FAT12/ FAT16) Experimental switch to force contiguous image
-More switches for special purposes
+More switches available for special purposes
-Copy files to ram-disk using grubutil FAT with target on
+Copy files to ram-disk using Grubutil FAT with target on
  Floppie: (rd)/
  Hardrive: (rd,0)/ or (rd,4)/ on grub4dos; (rd)/ on grub4dos for UEFI